Fraxcakeswap/fraxcake-subgraph/README.md

 1. Run the `cd subgraphs/[subgraph]` command to move to the subgraph directory.

-2. Run `NETWORK=holesky yarn template` to prepare code using templates.
+2. Run `NETWORK=frax-testnet yarn template` to prepare code using templates.

 3. Run the `yarn codegen` command to prepare the TypeScript sources for the GraphQL (generated/\*).